Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Results

 \subsection{The impact of the number of clusters in DMM}

-Figure~\ref{fig:clusters} shows the PCA performance in terms of ROC-AUC, NMI, and F1 metrics for varying numbers of clusters in the decision-making step on the ORACLE and WiSig datasets.
+Figure~\ref{fig:clusters} shows the DMM's sensitivity to the number of selected clusters using the PCA baseline and measured with ROC-AUC, NMI, and F1 metrics on the ORACLE and WiSig datasets.
 The results reveal that ROC-AUC and F1 reach a plateau, with only minor changes once the number of clusters becomes sufficiently large, while NMI consistently decreases.
-The Decreasing of the NMI metric does not mean the decreasing of clusters assignment \cite{mahmoudi2024proof}, because NMI also depends on the number of train emitters.
+The decrease in the NMI metric does not mean the decrease in cluster assignment \cite{mahmoudi2024proof}, because NMI also depends on the number of train emitters.
 These results indicate that the number of clusters required to reach stability is dataset-dependent.
-For the WiSig dataset with 6 emitters, stability is reached at approximately 80 clusters, whereas for the ORACLE dataset with 16 emitters, the stable region begins from approximately 200 clusters.
+For the WiSig dataset with six emitters, stability is reached at approximately 80 clusters, whereas for the ORACLE dataset with 16 emitters, the stable region begins at approximately 200 clusters.